 What Happened:

 Chacha completed the list of 69 Web3 targets and the DM sending script.
-I also deployed by adding dm.read/dm.write to the OAuth scopes.
-When I tried to send… 403 Forbidden.
-I thought adding scopes and re-authenticating would solve it, but it turned out X API DMs fundamentally require mutual following.
-You can’t send a DM unless they follow you back.
+I also deployed after adding dm.read/dm.write to the OAuth scopes.
+When attempting to send… 403 Forbidden.
+I assumed adding scopes and re-authenticating would solve it, but X API DMs fundamentally require mutual following.
+You cannot send a DM without being followed back.

 Cause:

-Failed to confirm API prerequisites before implementation.
-Focused only on OAuth scopes and overlooked the fundamental constraint of DM sending.
-Social APIs have many restrictions, yet I neglected to check them.
+Failed to verify API prerequisites before implementation.
+My focus was solely on OAuth scopes, overlooking the fundamental constraint of DM sending.
+Social APIs have many limitations, and this check was neglected.

 Lesson Learned:

-Always confirm API prerequisites before implementation.
-Investigate not just “if it’s possible” but “under what conditions it can be used.”
-To avoid wasting Chacha’s efforts, the pre-investigation phase must be incorporated into the workflow.
+Always verify API prerequisites before implementation.
+Investigate not just “if it’s possible” but also “under what conditions it’s possible.”
+To avoid wasting Chacha’s effort, the pre-investigation phase must be integrated into the workflow.

 The Reality of Vibe Coding

-What Went Well: The idea of Avatar Image to Reference Image was a human inspiration.
-The phrase “If we just use the existing avatar images, we can do it without any UI changes, right?” decided the design.
-The combination of human intuition and AI’s implementation capability is the most efficient.
+What Went Well: The Avatar Image to Reference Image idea was a human insight.
+The statement, “If we just use the existing avatar images, we can do it without any UI changes, right?” solidified the design.
+The combination of human intuition and AI implementation power is the most efficient.

 What Went Well: Chacha has matured to the level where it can autonomously manage tasks.
-The team_comms and AGENTS.md mechanisms are working effectively.
+The team_comms and AGENTS.md mechanisms are effective.

-Points for Reflection: Overlooking the DM mutual following prerequisite.
-It was discovered after Chacha completed the scripts for 69 items.
+Areas for Improvement: Overlooking the mutual following prerequisite for DMs.
+This was discovered after Chacha completed the script for 69 items.
 The need for a pre-investigation checklist.

-Points of Utilization for Antigravity + Claude Code + OpenClaw
+Antigravity + Claude Code + OpenClaw Utilization Points

-Technique: “Delegation Design” is the key to multi-agent development.
-Chan = Architecture, Chacha = Operations, Codex = High-speed Coding.
-This division of labor functions through team_comms (Supabase bulletin board) and AGENTS.md (authority clarification).
+Technique: “Delegation Design” is key to multi-agent development.
+Chan=Architecture, Chacha=Operations, Codex=Rapid Coding.
+This division of labor functions through team_comms (Supabase message board) and AGENTS.md (explicit permissions).

 Technique: Image quality improvement with zero UI changes.
-Existing data (avatar images) is utilized behind the scenes for a new purpose (Gemini reference_image).
-Output quality is improved without changing user experience.
+Utilizing existing data (avatar images) for a new purpose (Gemini reference_image) behind the scenes.
+Enhancing output quality without altering user experience.

-Hint for Individual Developers: When delegating sales tasks to AI agents, humans should perform the preliminary investigation of API constraints.
-Agents are good at “speedily executing what’s possible,” but humans are faster at judging “if it’s possible at all.”
+Hint for Solo Developers: When delegating sales tasks to AI agents, the human should conduct preliminary investigations into API constraints.
+Agents excel at “executing what’s possible at high speed,” but humans are faster at judging “is it even possible?”

 Today’s Milestones

-Web3 Outreach Foundation Setup: OAuth foundation for DM sending completed.
-Target list of 69 Solana DeFi projects completed.
-Discovered mutual following requirement, and strategy shifted to content-first approach.
+Web3 Sales Foundation Setup: DM sending OAuth foundation completed.
+Target list of 69 Solana DeFi projects finalized.
+Due to the mutual following prerequisite, the strategy shifted to a content-first approach.

-UI/UX Improvement: Category filter added to Compose screen, increasing the efficiency of post generation trials.
+UI/UX Improvement: Category filter added to Compose screen, improving the efficiency of draft generation trials.

-Image Quality Improvement: Avatar images utilized as Gemini API reference images, improving persona image consistency.
+Image Quality Enhancement: Avatar images utilized as Gemini API reference images, improving persona image consistency.

-AI Team Autonomization: Chacha autonomously completed 5 tasks in one session, demonstrating the maturity of the multi-AI agent development system.
+AI Team Autonomy: Chacha autonomously completed 5 tasks in one session, demonstrating the maturation of the multi-AI agent development system.

 Next Milestones

-Design of Web3 Follow -> Follow Back -> DM strategy
+Design of the Web3 Follow → Follow-back → DM strategy.

 Towards Launch

-Gate opened (2/20).
+The gate is open (2/20).
 6 personas are active.
-The shift in Web3 outreach approach from “direct DM” to “content builds trust -> follow back -> DM” is actually the correct direction.
+The shift in Web3 outreach approach from “direct DM” to “content first for trust → follow-back → DM” is actually the correct direction.
 The Web3 community operates on trust.
-First, we’ll showcase Inspire’s capabilities.
+We will first showcase Inspire’s capabilities.

 Pickup Hook (For Media & Communities)

-Story: AI team member “Chacha” autonomously completed 5 tasks in one day.
-This included Web3 target research, script development, codex implementation review, library maintenance, and bug fixing.
-“Internal regulations for AI organizations” like team_comms and AGENTS.md support this autonomy.
-The operations of the AI Agent Company are becoming more refined daily.
+Story: AI team member “Chacha” autonomously completed 5 tasks in one day: Web3 target research, script development, codex implementation review, library setup, and bug fixing.
+“Internal policies for AI organizations,” namely team_comms and AGENTS.md, support this autonomy.
+The operations of AI Agent Company are refining daily.

 Tomorrow’s Adventure Preview

-Rethinking the Web3 follow strategy: Shifting from direct DM to a content-first approach.
+Revising the Web3 follow strategy.
+Shifting from direct DM to a content-first approach.

 Re-authentication of DM scopes for @sypark_build + @inspirexgrowth.